When my therapist said to me, “Try being intimate, without being intimate,” I was a bit confused.

 Have fun together!

-Cook dinner while dancing to your favorite tunes.
-Before you know you will find that both you and your spouse have transported to a fun and vibrant headspace, experiencing a heady rush of happy hormones.
+Cook dinner together while dancing to your favorite tunes.
+Before you know, you will find that both you and your spouse are transported to a fun and vibrant headspace, experiencing a heady rush of happy hormones.

 3. Express thoughtfulness